Pokrt/dleap_tutorial/low-code-basics/js_in_dleap/running_js.md

 # Running JavaScript in HCL Domino Leap

 Most objects in Domino Leap have various events asosieated with them.
 Most often events are used within item scope but there are events also on pages, forms and the application.
-Item are easily accesible in Editor.
+Items are easily accessible in the Editor.

+On the following image you can see that Product name input field has `onItemChange` event associated with it.
 ![img_3.png](img_3.png)

 ![img_2.png](img_2.png)

 ## JavaScript Triggered In Events

-In HCL Domino Leap you can create custom code that is triggered by user interactions or other events in the application.
+In HCL Domino Leap, you can create custom code triggered by user interactions or other events in the application.